Faculty and Staff Disability Resources

 Obtaining an Accommodation

-Faculty and staff members who require an accommodation can contact the Employee Relations Manager, Lee Robinson, for assistance.
-The ER manager will review all pertinent College policies with the employee, e.g., leave benefits, FMLA, confidentiality, EAP.
+Faculty and staff members who require an accommodation can send an email to Lee Robinson, the Employee Relations Manager, for assistance.
+The Employee Relations Manager will review all pertinent College policies with the employee, e.g., leave benefits, FMLA, confidentiality, EAP.

 At the time of the request for an accommodation, the College requests a completed Request for Accommodation form and medical documentation from a health care provider of the serious medical condition and what accommodations the health care provider would recommend.
 Then, a dialog is begun between the individual and the College to consider all possible accommodations.
 Working together, a selection is made of the most appropriate and reasonable accommodations for the employee that does not negatively affect the College financially or operationally.
 The College has a fund established to pay for accommodations.